-A permit is required if you need to place a shipping container on a Council managed roadway.
+A permit is required if you need to place a shipping container (including portable storage containers) on a Council managed roadway.

 The application form below must be filled out and submitted with a: